Computing Systemic Risk Measures with Graph Neural Networks: Computation of systemic risk measures

 which concludes the proof. \end{proof} \begin{cor} The infimum in (\ref{def:outer_risk_formula}) is attained. \end{cor} \begin{proof} Since $\rho_b(G)$ is attained (Proposition \ref{prop:min}) and $\rho_b(G) = \rho_b^O(G)$ (Proposition \ref{prop:inner_and_outer_risk}) it follows

-\end{proof} Proposition \ref{prop:inner_and_outer_risk} and Corollary \ref{cor:inner_and_outer_risk} show that in order to calculate the systemic risk $\rho_b(G)$ we can first find all capital levels $c \in \R_+$ for which the inner risk $\rho_c^I(G)$ is still lower or equal than $b$ and then choose the minimum of those values.
+\end{proof} Proposition \ref{prop:inner_and_outer_risk} and Corollary \ref{cor:inner_and_outer_risk} show that, in order to calculate the systemic risk $\rho_b(G)$, we can first find all capital levels $c \in \R_+$ for which the inner risk $\rho_c^I(G)$ is less than or equal to $b$ and then choose the minimum of those values.
 This procedure will be utilised by the algorithm when approximating the systemic risk of a network.

-We next turn to the task of finding, for each capital level $c \in \R_+$, a ``good'' approximation of a bailout capital allocation $Y^{c} \in \mathcal{C}^c$ that is optimal.
-As a first step, we show that there exist measurable functions $H^c: \R_{++}^N \times \R_+^{N \times N} \to \R_+^N$ such that $H^c(A,L)$ is optimal for capital level $c \in \R_+.$ This result is useful, since later we will prove that we can approximate measurable functions arbitrarily close by neural networks.
+Next, we turn to the task of finding ``good'' approximations of an optimal allocation $Y^{c} \in \mathcal{C}^c$, for each capital level $c >0$ (for $c = 0$ there is nothing to allocate).
+As a first step, we show that, under the mild assumption that $\Lambda$ is a measurable function, there exists a measurable function $H^c: \R_{++}^N \times \R_+^{N \times N} \to \R_+^N$ such that $H^c(A,L)$ is optimal for capital level $c >0$.
+This result is useful, since later we will prove that we can approximate measurable functions arbitrarily close by neural networks.